Perspective | Can the Developer's Phased Guarantee Liability Be Exempted After Pre-Registration of Mortgage?

 Viewpoint 3: Developers have the right to require homebuyers to fulfill their obligation to complete mortgage registration in order to terminate their own liabilities.

-See case: [(2021) Lu 0911 Min Chu 155]
+See case: [(2021) Lu 0911 Min Chu 155 Hao]

 Article 221, Paragraph 2 of the Civil Code of the People's Republic of China stipulates: "After a pre-registration is made, if the creditor's right is extinguished or no application for registration is filed within ninety days from the date when real estate registration can be carried out, the pre-registration shall become invalid."

 From a legal perspective, the developer's phased guarantee liability can only be waived if it is ensured that the bank holds a mortgage right over the property.
-However, merely registering for a preliminary mortgage does not automatically create the legal effect of establishing a mortgage.
+Simply registering for a preliminary mortgage does not automatically create the legal effect of establishing a mortgage.
 Moreover, according to the provisions of the Civil Code, if a formal registration is not applied for within 90 days from the date when real estate registration becomes possible, the preliminary mortgage registration will become invalid.
-Therefore, simply completing the preliminary mortgage registration does not directly relieve the developer of its phased guarantee obligations.
+Therefore, merely completing the preliminary mortgage registration does not directly relieve the developer of its phased guarantee obligations.

 So, when banks or homebuyers fail to promptly complete the formal mortgage registration, how should developers safeguard their legitimate rights and interests?